Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Maintenance History

 In addition to driving conditions, the maintenance history of a vehicle also plays a crucial role in determining its mileage.
-Regular maintenance, such as oil changes, tune-ups, and tire rotations, can help keep a car running smoothly and efficiently.
+Regular maintenance, such as oil changes, tune-ups, and tire rotations, can help keep a running smoothly and efficiently.
 Neglecting maintenance can lead to issues that decrease fuel efficiency and increase mileage.

 Furthermore, keeping up with scheduled maintenance can prevent larger, more expensive problems down the road.
 By addressing small issues early on, drivers can avoid costly repairs that may arise from neglecting regular maintenance.